Waboom AI

 What to do next

-Pick one job from the five above.
-The one that annoys you most every week.
-Set it up tonight in 60 seconds.
+Pick one job from the five above, the one that annoys you most every week, and set it up tonight in 60 seconds.

 By next Monday it runs without you.
-That is the gateway.
-From there your brain spots the next 10.
+That is the gateway, and from there your brain spots the next 10.

 Anthropic's official scheduled tasks guide is at support.claude.com.